Pretius/pretius-drawing-plugin/readme.md

 ## Known issues and future development
  1. Feature: Drag all selected items at once
  2. Error: Some components get selected when draged around or resized

+## Calibration
+To enhance the precision of drag & drop, we have included Left and Top margin attributes in the region settings.
+This allows you to fine-tune the drop position.
+For more information, please refer to the User Manual: [Link to User manual](user_manual.md)

 ## License